rdkcmf/rdk-aamp/README.txt

-        Note: To add multiple customHeader, add one more line in aamp.cfg and add the data, likewise multiple custom header can be configured. uriParameter=<uriParameterString> uri parameter data to be appended on download-url during curl request, note that it will be considered the "curlHeader=1" config is set. fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip). minBitrate=<X>		Set minimum bitrate filter for playback profiles, default is 0. maxBitrate=<X>		Set maximum bitrate filter for playback profiles, default is LONG_MAX. drmDecryptFailThreshold=<X>	Set retry count on drm decryption failure, default is 10.
+        Note: To add multiple customHeader, add one more line in aamp.cfg and add the data, likewise multiple custom header can be configured. uriParameter=<uriParameterString> uri parameter data to be appended on download-url during curl request, note that it will be considered the "curlHeader=1" config is set. fragmentRetryLimit=<X>	Set fragment rampdown/retry limit for video fragment failure, default is 10 (10 retry attempts including rampdown and segment skip). initRampdownLimit=<X> Maximum number of rampdown/retries for initial playlist retrieval at tune/seek time.
+Default is 0 (disabled). minBitrate=<X>		Set minimum bitrate filter for playback profiles, default is 0. maxBitrate=<X>		Set maximum bitrate filter for playback profiles, default is LONG_MAX. drmDecryptFailThreshold=<X>	Set retry count on drm decryption failure, default is 10.